Coding a secure login system using php and mysql

 }

-We will use the preg_match function and if any value contains those characters we will return an error and stop the function here.
+We use the preg_match function for this check, and if any value contains these characters, we return an error and halt the function execution at this point.

 Next we are going to check if the user has entered a valid email.